 The reckless actions by congressional Republicans are derailing the economy.
 Their government shutdown threw many of America’s hardworking families into financial turmoil, cost 120,000 jobs in the first two weeks of October and slowed the economy.
 This is a man-made disaster with real consequences.

 Another man-made disaster is sequestration—the fallout from the last time the Republicans held the economy hostage in the summer of 2011.
 These automatic, across-the-board budget cuts will cost 900,000 jobs over the next year and many more jobs over the next decade.

-Republicans are using sequestration as leverage to get their way in Congress.
-They want to cut Social Security, Medicaid and Medicare benefits and gut essential services working people depend on, while protecting tax breaks for Wall Street and the richest 2% of Americans.
+We can't allow Republicans to cripple the economy by using sequestration as leverage to cut Social Security, Medicaid and Medicare benefits and gut essential services working people depend on, while protecting tax breaks for Wall Street and the wealthiest Americans.

-The solution is to repeal sequestration—not replace it—so we can put these manufactured crises behind us and focus on the urgent problems of putting America back to work, raising wages and reducing economic inequality.
+And we can't allow another manufactured crisis to keep us from focusing on the urgent problems of putting America back to work, raising wages and reducing economic inequality.

 Related AFL-CIO Now Blog Posts

 Congress is headed toward yet another manufactured budget crisis after House Republicans today passed legislation that AFL-CIO Government Affairs Director William Samuel says will provoke another government shutdown by making “ransom demands” that are “unacceptable” and “unrealistic."

 - Budget Conference Committee deadline to reach agreement on budget deal